thin fashion models

 Looks like the fashion industry finally realized that bones are not the new black.

-Experienced industry tastemakers acknowledging the problem
+Experienced industry tastemakers are acknowledging the problem.

 Being a fashion model is the only profession where losing weight is considered a promotion.